XRPLF/xrpl-dev-portal/content/tutorial-rippled-setup.md

 Production `rippled` instances can [use Ripple's binary executable](#installation-on-centosred-hat-with-yum), available from the Ripple [yum](https://en.wikipedia.org/wiki/Yellowdog_Updater,_Modified) repository.

-## System Requirements
+## Minimum System Requirements

 A `rippled` server should run comfortably on commodity hardware, to make it inexpensive to participate in the network.
-At present, we recommend the following:
+At present, we recommend the following mimimum requirements:

 - Operating System:
     - Production: CentOS or RedHat Enterprise Linux (latest release) or Ubuntu (15.04+) supported